Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 [Docker](https://docs.docker.com/engine/docker-overview/) allows packaging applications and dependencies in [virtual containers](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) that can run on a host server without altering it permanently.
 The software components running within _containers_ are easy to setup and tear down individually.
 This helps enable flexibility and portability.
 The Docker demon can use operating-system-level virtualization or a virtual machine.
 The Docker configuration included in *openstreetmap-carto* automates the setup of the Kosmtik development environment and simplifies the OSM data import process.

+The openstreetmap-carto repository needs to be a directory that is shared between your host system and the Docker virtual machine.
+Home directories are shared by default; if your repository is in another place, you need to add this to the Docker sharing list.

+Sufficient disk space of several gigabytes is generally needed.
+Docker creates an image for its virtual system that holds the virtualised operating system and the containers.
+The format (Docker.raw, Docker.qcow2, \*.vhdx, etc.) depends on the host system.
+To provide a rough idea of the sizing, the physical size might start with 2-3 GB for the virtual OS and could grow to 6-7 GB when filled with the containers needed for the database, Kosmtik, and a small OSM region.
+Further 1-2 GB would be needed for shape files in the openstreetmap-carto/data repository.

 The subsequently described step-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with macOS.

 The Windows configuration exploiting Docker and Doker Toolbox is definitively a great tool to allow developing *openstreetmap-carto* with a 64 bit Windows PC and locally testing the style through Kosmtik on the same machine.
 With Docker Toolbox, Kosmtik is transparently run in a VirtualBox VM, with all development data (e.g., openstreetmap-carto directory) physically residing on the host system and the PostGIS database (with imported OSM data) hosted within the VM.

-Sufficient disk space of _several gigabytes_ is generally needed.
-Docker creates an image for its virtual system that holds the virtualised operating system and the containers.
-The format (Docker.raw, Docker.qcow2, \*.vhdx, etc.) depends on the host system.
-To provide a rough idea of the sizing, the physical size starts with 2-3 GB for the virtual OS and grows to 6-7 GB when filled with the containers needed for the database, Kosmtik, and a small OSM region.
-Further 1-2 GB are needed for shape files in the openstreetmap-carto/data repository.

-The openstreetmap-carto repository needs to be a directory that is shared between your host system and the Docker virtual machine.
-Home directories are shared by default; if your repository is in another place, you need to add this to the Docker sharing list.

 The next paragraph describes the [installation of Kosmtik with Ubuntu](#ubuntu-installation).
 The subsequent ones details the steps to [install Kosmtik with Windows](#windows-installation) and [with macOS](#macos-installation).